 Grad Planning Class

 - The Grad Planning class is a 4 credit course where students help plan events connected to graduation.
-Students can still add this course to their timetables by meeting with a counsellor, or speaking directly to Mrs. Renyard.
+Students can still add this course to their timetables by meeting with a counsellor.
 All students are welcome to meetings!
 Currently the Grad Planning class meets on Thursdays at lunch in the conference room.

 - The Grad Winter Ball will take place December 20, 2018

-- The Aboriginal Graduation Recognition Ceremony will be held at the Songhees Wellness Centre on Thursday, June 7, 2017.
+- The Aboriginal Graduation Recognition Ceremony will be held at the Songhees Wellness Centre on TBD.

 - The Graduation Dinner & Dance will be held at the Ward Room, CFB Esquimalt on Saturday, June 8, 2019 starting at 5:00pm.
 Tickets will be on sale through the school in the Spring.